mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *********

-The *StateSave* class does not hold information which is directly related to the reduction but contains the all the required information about saving the reduced data.
+The *StateSave* class does not hold information which is directly related to the reduction but contains the required information about saving the reduced data.
 The relevant parameters are:

 ================================== ================================================== =================================== ========= =============== =======
 Name                               Comment                                            Type                                Optional?
 Auto-generated?
 Default